-The student may cancel their Enrollment Agreement at any time prior to midnight on the 7th (seventh) day following the date of their signature or the first day of class, whichever is later, and receive a refund of all fees paid (minus the application fee).
+The student has the right to cancel the Enrollment Agreement and obtain a refund of charges paid through attendance at the first class session, or the seventh day after enrollment, whichever is later.
 The student must supply the Program Director with a signed letter informing the Program Director of their intent to withdraw from the program within the allotted acceptable time.
 Upon expiration of this cancellation period, all fees paid are subject to the refund policies outlined in this agreement.